Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 The LBNA was founded and developed with extensive input from the residents of Long Branch.
 Based on my past volunteer work with the start-up of several nonprofit associations, locally, nationally, and internationally, it’s been my experience that taking time to get extensive grassroots input during the launch and development of any association is a key ingredient in ensuring that the organization is off to a great start.

 I’m also very enthusiastic about the value of establishing, from the outset, a culture and set of operating procedures related to an organization’s leadership succession plan.
-Having a strong leadership succession plan is essential, in my observation of large numbers of organizations over several decades, in ensuring any organization’s long-term viability.
+Having such a plan in place is essential, in my observation of large numbers of organizations over several decades, in ensuring any organization’s long-term viability.

 The Long Branch Neighbourhood Association has done a great job in years past in working with City of Toronto planners and the local community to develop the Long Branch Character Guidelines.
 Due to land use decisions at the provincial level, the character guidelines are no longer being followed to any great extent, so far as I know, when land use decisions are being made in Long Branch.
 This is readily evident from a reading of the Toronto Star article cited at the current post.